jupyterhub/jupyter-server-proxy/docs/server-process.rst

    * A callable that takes on parameter - ``port``, and returns a dictionary of strings that are used & treated same as above.

+#. **launcher_entry**

+   A dictionary with options on if / how an entry in the classic Jupyter Notebook 'New' dropdown or the JupyterLab launcher should be added.
+It can contain the following keys:

+   #. **enabled**
+      Set to True (default) to make an entry in the launchers.
+Set to False to have no explicit entry.

-#. **icon**
+   #. **icon_path**

-   Full path to an icon in SVG format that may be optionally used to represent this server in UI.
+      Full path to an svg icon that could be used with a launcher.
+Currently only used by the JupyterLab launcher

+   #. **title**
+      Title to be used for the launcher entry.
+Defaults to the name of the server if missing.

 Specifying config via traitlets
 ===============================